 Figure 1.
-Ice edge based on a 70% threshold value of the ice concentration (derived with the ARTIST Sea Ice algorithm for the Advanced Microwave Scanning Radiometer 2, see Spreen et al., 2008) during MCAOs on (a) 4 March, (b) 6 March, (c) 7 March, and (d) 26 March 2013.
+Ice edge based on a 70% threshold value of the ice concentration (derived with the Arctic Radiation and Turbulence Interaction Study, ARTIST, Sea Ice algorithm for the Advanced Microwave Scanning Radiometer 2; see Spreen et al., 2008) during MCAOs on (a) 4 March, (b) 6 March, (c) 7 March, and (d) 26 March 2013.
 The arrows denote the vertically ABL-averaged wind at the positions of the dropsondes listed in Table 2.
-In (a)-(c), locations of the aircraft profiles listed in Table 1 are shown.
-Coloured lines are backward-trajectories obtained with the Hybrid Single-Particle Lagrangian Integrated Trajectory transport and dispersion model (Draxler and Rolph, 2010) at 10 m height from the positions of the dropsondes and of the southernmost aircraft vertical profiles for 4, 6, and 7 March.
-Backgrounds of (b)-(d) are the corresponding MODIS visible images at 13:10 UTC, 12:15 UTC, and 12:45 UTC, respectively (data from https://lance.modaps.eosdis.nasa.gov/modis/).
+In panels (a)-(c), locations of the aircraft profiles listed in Table 1 are shown.
+Coloured lines are backward trajectories obtained with the Hybrid Single-Particle Lagrangian Integrated Trajectory transport and dispersion model (Draxler and Rolph, 2010) at 10 m height from the positions of the dropsondes and of the southernmost aircraft vertical profiles for 4, 6, and 7 March.
+The backgrounds of panels (b)-(d) are the corresponding MODIS visible images at 13:10, 12:15, and 12:45 UTC respectively (data from https: //lance.modaps.eosdis.nasa.gov/modis/, last access: 16 August 2021).
 Blue triangles mark the location of Longyearbyen airport (LYR).
 Modified based on Tetzlaff et al. (2014) and Tetzlaff (2016).